6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 Avoid Abstract Terms

 Accurate and plain language works best, without metaphorical references.
-For example, “your lungs should fill up with air like a balloon” is better than, “feel the energy.”
+For example, “your lungs should fill up with air like a balloon” is better than “feel the energy.”

 Be Mindful of Autism Related Stressors

 Transitions, sensory sensitivities, language processing, social anxiety, and frustration from being misunderstood can create a stressful environment.
-Understanding that kids on the spectrum are facing extra doses of anxiety can help design a support plan that includes relaxation techniques.
+Understanding that people on the spectrum are facing extra doses of anxiety can help design a support plan that includes relaxation techniques.

 Use Generalization